TestCentricity/testcentricity_web/README.md

 ## What's New

-A complete history of bug fixes and new features can be found in the {file:docs/HISTORY.html HISTORY} file.
+A complete history of bug fixes and new features can be found in the {file:HISTORY.html HISTORY} file.

+###Version 3.0.3

+* Pinning to Capybara version 2.18.0 because Capybara 3.x breaks several `SelectList` methods.

 ###Version 3.0.2